-There were nine meetings of the Board of Directors of the Company held during 2015.
-All directors attended 75% or more of the total number of meetings of the Board of Directors and the total number of meetings held by the committees on which they served, except for Mr. Allen, who attended 72% of the aggregate of such meetings.
+There were five meetings of the Board of Directors of the Company held during 2016.
+All directors attended 75% or more of the total number of meetings of the Board of Directors and the total number of meetings held by the committees on which they served.
 The Board of Directors, at its discretion, meets on a periodic basis in executive session with only non-employee directors in attendance.

 The Company does not have a written policy that members of the Board of Directors attend the Annual Meeting of Shareholders, but they are encouraged to do so.
-Two of the directors of the Company were in attendance at the 2015 Annual Meeting.
+All of the directors of the Company were in attendance at the 2016 Annual Meeting.